JakubKajzer/Randomizator/README.md

 # Randomizator

 My first project with WinAPI.
-I made this when I have was sixteen years old.
+I made this when I was sixteen years old.

 It generates a file with demanded quantity of random nunbers.

-Compile on Windows with adding -lwinmm to your compiler settings.
+Compile on Windows with adding -lwinmm flag to your compiler settings.